mats-bf/Sushi-ramen-exercise/Project_description.markdown

 - FourSquare to search for existing sushi and noodle restaurants in the Oslo boroughs

 From the Wikipedia page you are able to segment Oslo into different boroughs.
-To show the desicion makers the exisitng strucutre you will make a choropleth graph of both the sushi and noodle restaurants in the borougs.
-You will also make maps showing the exact locations of the restaurants within the borougs.
+To show the desicion makers the exisitng structure you will make a choropleth graph of both the sushi and noodle restaurants in the borougs.
+You will also make maps showing the exact locations of sushi and noodle restaurants within the borougs.